 Life is unfair…and if we don’t teach and enable our children to navigate this life lesson, we will fail them miserably.

-Winter sport seasons are kicking off all over the area and this means that many student athletes may get their heartbroken when the team lists are announced.
-Most high school teams are competitive and require try-outs and this means not every student will earn a spot on the team; and it’s important that you help your child navigate this potential situation by being prepared.
+Winter sports seasons are kicking off all over the area and this means that many student-athletes may get their heartbroken when the team lists are announced.
+Most high school teams are competitive and require try-outs and this means not every student will earn a spot on the team; it’s important that you help your child navigate this potential situation by being prepared.